-The Tennessee Board of Regents (TBR) is the legal body responsible for Southwest Tennessee Community College and all other public institutions of higher education excluding the University of Tennessee system.
-Among the responsibilities of the Board is to employ the System Chancellor and define his duties and select and employ the Presidents of the institutions.
-The Board also develops and approves system-wide policies, confers tenure and approves promotions in rank of faculty; prescribe curricula and requirements for diplomas and degrees; and approves the operating and capital budgets of each institution.
+The Tennessee Board of Regents (TBR) is the legal body responsible for Southwest Tennessee Community College and all other public institutions of higher education, excluding the University of Tennessee system.
+The responsibility of the Board is to employ the System Chancellor and define his duties, and select and employ the presidents of the institutions.
+The Board also develops and approves system-wide policies, confers tenure, and approves promotions in rank of faculty; prescribes curricula and requirements for diplomas and degrees; and approves the operating and capital budgets of each institution.

-Coordinating Board.
+Coordinating Board

 The Tennessee Board of Regents is one of two higher education systems in the state of Tennessee, the other being the University of Tennessee system.
-Coordination between the two systems is furnished by the Tennessee Higher Education Commission (THEC) for budgetary and capital outlay requests; state master plan for higher education; need and location of new higher education institutions; and approval of new academic degree and certificate programs.
+Coordination between the two systems is furnished by the Tennessee Higher Education Commission (THEC) for budgetary and capital outlay requests, state master plan for higher education, need and location of new higher education institutions, and approval of new academic degree and certificate programs.

-Identification Card/Name Tags
+Identification Car/Name Tags

-In order to be properly identified by campus police officers, fellow employees, and visitors, all Southwest staff are provided with identification cards.
+In order to be properly identified by campus police officers, fellow employees, and visitors, Southwest faculty and staff are provided with identification cards.
 All employees are expected to wear their name tags so that they can be readily identified when students and visitors need assistance.
-Employee identification cards are issued only by showing the proper documentation to the campus office that produces the identification card.
+To obtain employee identification cards, employees must show proper documentation to the Student Activities office that produces the identification card.